feathersjs/feathers/index.md

 ## Getting real-time

 As previously mentioned, a Feathers service can also be exposed through websockets.
-You can either use [SocketIO](http://socket.io) or [Primus](https://github.com/primus/primus) - an abstraction layer for all kinds Node websocket libraries.
+You can either use [SocketIO](http://socket.io) or [Primus](https://github.com/primus/primus) - an abstraction layer for differentNode websocket libraries.
 In the following examples we will use SocketIO.

 SocketIO can be enabled by calling `app.configure(feathers.socketio())`.
 Once set up, it is possible to call service methods by emitting events like `<servicepath>::<methodname>` on the socket and also receive events by listening to `<servicepath> <eventname>` (*eventname* can be `created`, `updated`, `patched` or `removed`).
 To make it easier to test in a web page, lets also statically host the files in the current folder. `app.js` then looks like this: